digitalocean/terraform-provider-digitalocean/docs/resources/genai.md

 ## Import

-A DigitalOcean GenAI Indexing Job Cancel operation cannot be imported as it represents a one-time action rather than a persistent resource state.
+A DigitalOcean Gradient AI Indexing Job Cancel operation cannot be imported as it represents a one-time action rather than a persistent resource state.

 ## Usage Notes

 - **One-time Operation**: This resource represents a cancellation action.
 Once the job is cancelled, the resource serves as a record of the cancellation.
-- **Monitoring**: Use with data sources like `digitalocean_genai_indexing_job` to monitor job status before and after cancellation.
+- **Monitoring**: Use with data sources like `digitalocean_gradientai_indexing_job` to monitor job status before and after cancellation.
 - **Cleanup**: Consider using lifecycle rules or conditional logic to only cancel jobs when specific conditions are met.
 - **Auditing**: The `reason` field is useful for maintaining an audit trail of why indexing jobs were cancelled.